 Mt.
 Kilimanjaro is famous for being the home of Africa’s highest point, and being the tallest free-standing peak in the world.
 It’s estimated that 50,000 people come every year to climb it.

+How hard is it to climb Kilimanjaro?
 It is also repeatedly quoted that less than 50% of climbers make it to the peak.
 But do statistics suggest that it is becoming increasingly easier for people to succeed?

 Before we go into the history of climbing Kilimanjaro, let’s first discuss Kilimanjaro itself.
 What most people don’t know about the mountain is that it isn’t simply ‘a mountain.’
 It is classified as a stratovolcano; the mountain is actually three separate volcanic cones.